WhoAteMyCQQkie/ArknightsDpsCompare/README.md

 # Discord Bot for Comparing Operators' DPS

 This repository contains a Discord bot that creates graphs comparing different operators' DPS depending on enemy defense and resistance.
-It is currently active on the Discord server of **DragonGJY** ([YouTube Channel](https://www.youtube.com/@DragonGJY)) in the **operation-room** channel.
+It is currently active on the Discord server of **DragonGJY** ([YouTube Channel](https://www.youtube.com/@DragonGJY)) in the **dps-bot-spam** channel.

 ---

 ## 1. How to Use

+To start the bot, use `uv run disco_bot.py`. [uv](https://docs.astral.sh/uv/getting-started/installation/) will handle the dependencies.
 To use the bot, follow these steps:

-1. The bot requires a `token.txt` file containing the Discord bot token.
-This file should be in the same directory as the `discoBot.py` file.
+1. The bot requires a `config.json` file if you want to use it as a discord bot.
+This file will be automatically created when first running the script.
-2. Modify the `valid_channels` variable (located just below the imports in `discoBot.py`) to specify the channels where the bot will respond.
+2. Edit the file with your data.
 3. You can then type `!help` in those channels to get a quick explanation on how to use the bot.

 ---